fbpx

 Tuition may be paid by Visa, MasterCard, or check (made payable to Institute for Educational Advancement).

-As soon as your child’s courses are confirmed with the minimum number of enrolled students, a $75 enrollment deposit per confirmed course is due.
+Once your child’s courses are finalized, their enrollment deposit invoice of $75 per course will be emailed to you.
 Enrollment deposits are non-refundable and non-transferrable should your child withdraw their enrollment prior to or after the first class meeting.
-The remaining tuition balance less the deposit amount and applied discounts will be posted to your account and due after the first class meeting.
+The remaining tuition balance invoice, less the deposit amount and applied discounts, will be emailed to you after the first class meeting.
 There are no refunds for withdrawals after the second class meeting.

 • Blue Ridge (part of Inspire Charter Schools)